 2. LOOK AT MULTIPLE SITES

-We found there to be more (better?) options on VRBO when we travelled to Sedona and San Diego, but AirBNB was the clear winner for London, Paris and Japan (our upcoming trip).
+We found there to be more (better?) options on VRBO when we travelled to Sedona and San Diego, but AirBnb was the clear winner for London, Paris, Japan, Italy and Norway.
 Another site worth checking out is HomeAway (owned by Expedia).

 3. TAKE THE TIME TO REVIEW THE PICTURES IN DETAIL